CALCampus - Science Courses Online. High School and College.

 3 semester credits

 Basic Anatomy and Physiology is intended for students who are considering careers in the field of health sciences.
 In this college course, you will study the structures and functions of the major systems of the human body.
 The inner workings of the body are studied by examining cells, tissues, organs, organ systems, and how they are interrelated and work together as an entire organism.
 As a result of taking this course, the student will: recall the basic terminology of human anatomy and physiology; grasp the fundamental concepts of how the body works; recognize the theme of homeostasis and how different body systems interact; and become familiar with how disruptions lead to disease and dysfunction.
 No lab.
-3 semester credits.
+(Students in need of a 1-credit lab should see SH326.)

 Required textbook: Available through the CALCampus Bookstore.